 Subsequently, in the second ICAO Conference on Aviation and Alternative Fuels (CAAF/2) recognized that the sustainability of alternative aviation fuels is of essential importance to the efforts of international civil aviation to reduce its CO2 emissions, and that this is ensured by application of sustainability criteria to SAF as is currently under consideration by ICAO.

-In that regard, a set of Sustainability Criteria was approved by the ICAO Council, in the context of consideration of SAF during the Pilot Phase of CORSIA (until December 31st, 2023).
-These Criteria are registered in the ICAO document "CORSIA sustainability criteria for CORSIA eligible fuels"
+In that regard, a set of Sustainability Criteria was approved by the ICAO Council, in the context of consideration of Sustainable Aviation Fuels and Lower Carbon Aviation Fuels under CORSIA.
+These Criteria are registered in the ICAO document "CORSIA sustainability criteria for CORSIA eligible fuels", available in the CORSIA eligible fuels website.

-Compliance with Themes 1 and 2 will be granted on the basis of independent attestation by CORSIA approved Sustainability Certification Schemes (SCSs).
+Compliance with the Sustainability Criteria will be granted on the basis of independent attestation by CORSIA approved Sustainability Certification Schemes (SCSs).
 More information on this process can be found here.